Brennan Elliott Asks for Prayers After Revealing His Wife Has Stage IV Cancer

 Elliott shared that his wife has gone through “several bouts of cancer in the past,” and described cancer as a “sinister opponent who never plays fair.”
 But there’s no one “braver, stronger, more fearless” than his wife, he said.

-He said that his wife has had multiple surgeries, rounds of chemotherapy, and is now taking one of the “most aggressive types of chemotherapy and immunotherapy.”
+He wrote that his wife has had multiple surgeries, multiple rounds of chemotherapy, and is now taking one of the “most aggressive types of chemotherapy and immunotherapy.”

 Elliott’s friends and followers surrounded him with words of encouragement and hope.